Kamohelo Pule

-Life and career
+Early life

-Pule was born in Pretoria, Gauteng, South Africa and grew up in Springs, South Africa in the East Rand.
-He had a clear idea of wanting to work in media industry.
+Pule was born on 6 June 2002, in Pretoria, Gauteng, South Africa and grew up in Springs, South Africa in the East Rand.
+He states that he knew from a young age which career path he intended to follow.

+Career

-Pule made his breakout career moment after his starring role on the YouTube original LGBTQ+ documentary reality show Birth of Stars alongside his friends Coachella Randy and Kagiso Mogola for two seasons before focusing on his music career.
-He collaboration with seval notable brands include Adidas, Converse, Pantene, Dolce & Gabbana, Maybelline, H&M and RICH MNISI.
+Pule's breakout role was in the YouTube original LGBTQ+ documentary reality show Birth of Stars, in which he starred alongside his friends Coachella Randy and Kagiso Mogola for two seasons before focusing on his music career.
+He has collaborated with several notable beauty and fashion brands including Adidas, Converse, Pantene, Dolce & Gabbana, Maybelline, H&M and RICH MNISI.

-Pule refer amapiano, electronic and gqom as his music genres.
-He made his first debut single "Abafana" featuring Xduppy and more artist in 2023.
-The same he released his second single "Chommie" featuring Chley.
-In 2024, he released his debut EP namely Pose with two singles "Shake (A)" and YihYih (Thiba).
-By 2025, he is one best of Amapiano artist in South Africa as he released hit maker single "23 (Chipi)".
-He play the role of Lelz in Netflix South African crime series Bad Influencer.
+Pule's music is part of the amapiano, electronic and gqom genres.
+He release his debut single "Abafana" featuring Xduppy and more in 2023.
+The same year, he released his second single "Chommie" featuring Chley.
+In 2024, he released his debut EP Pose with two singles; "Shake (A)" and "YihYih (Thiba)".
+By 2025, he had become one of the best of Amapiano artist in South Africa releasing hit single "23 (Chipi)".
+As of February 2026, he has announced that he is officially making a career as a professional DJ.

+He also took on the role of Lelz in the popular South African crime series Bad Influencer, produced by Netflix and released in 2025.